 Chicago Campus: We have made significant operating changes to have as much fresh air flowing through the building as we possibly can.
-Every weekday, when we have scheduled to run the HVAC for a particular floor, we run the HVAC system that serves that floor with 100% outside air intake for 2 hours before regular hours and for 2 hours at the end of the operating hours.
+Every weekday, when we have scheduled to run the HVAC for a particular floor, we run the HVAC system that serves that floor with 100% outside air intake for two hours before regular hours and for two hours at the end of the operating hours.

-During the operating hours, we bring in a minimum of 20% fresh air as weather allows but target 35% fresh air of static pressure and our ability to temper the air for creature comfort will allow.
-Our HVAC filters at the air handler units are MERV13 which is the CDC recommended filtration standard.
+During the operating hours, we bring in a minimum of 20% fresh air as weather allows but target 35% fresh air of static pressure, and our ability to temper the air for creature comfort will allow.
+Our HVAC filters at the air handler units are MERV13 which is the CDC-recommended filtration standard.
 We are running the restroom and elevator shaft exhaust 24/7 indefinitely.

-Vancouver Campus: Current HVAC fresh air supply schedule is from 8 am to 6 pm (normal setting) on Mondays through Sunday.
-The schedule of each floor’s air supply fan running time variable (1-8 hours) to maintain each floor CO2 level within 900ppm.

 Do any windows open on campus?
 Will the windows be open on campus to help with more air supply to enter the building?

+No, windows do not open on the Chicago Campus.

+Vancouver Campus: Current HVAC fresh air supply schedule is from 8 a.m. to 6 p.m. (normal setting) on Mondays through Sunday.
+The schedule of each floor’s air supply fan running time variable (1-8 hours) to maintain each floor CO2 level within 9 p.m.

+Do any windows open on campus?
+Will the windows be open on campus to help with more air supply to enter the building?

-No, windows do not open on either the Chicago or Vancouver Campus.
+No, windows do not open on the Vancouver Campus.

 Technology